-Document-intensive business functions account for about 5 to 15 percent of an organization's revenue, according to a paper published by a leading document process outsourcing providers.
+Document-intensive business functions account for about 5 to 15 percent of an organization's revenue, according to a paper published by document process outsourcing provider Xerox Global Services.
 Document processing is a key area where businesses can realize significant savings, improve the bottom line, streamline workflows, and drive innovation.

-A growing number of Document Process Outsourcing (DPO) providers are offering document processing solutions beyond traditional, discrete services and moving towards end-to-end process management.
+A growing number of DPO providers are offering document processing solutions beyond traditional, discrete services and moving towards end-to-end process management.
 This service delivery model enables buyers to retain control of their brand, achieve end-to-end cost transparency, and achieve an ideal balance of stock quantities.

-Key DPO providers offer integrated services that digitize, capture, organize, print, distribute, and archive information.
+Key DPO providers like Canon, Xerox and HP offer integrated services that digitize, capture, organize, print, distribute, and archive information.
 Providers also help optimize transactional documents through real-time, interactive, and high-volume document creation using market-leading methodologies and advanced technology.
 Smaller providers may focus on delivering discrete or individual DPO services that are tailored to a specific industry.